vishwakarma-31/trading_bot/docs/telegram_bot_user_guide.md

 ## Overview

-The GoQuant Trading Bot provides a comprehensive Telegram interface for monitoring arbitrage opportunities and market views across multiple cryptocurrency exchanges.
+The Generic Trading Bot provides a comprehensive Telegram interface for monitoring arbitrage opportunities and market views across multiple cryptocurrency exchanges.
 This guide explains how to use all available commands, interact with the bot's features, and configure your monitoring preferences.

 ## Command Reference